Tendinitis (Tendonitis)

 Quick Self-Care Tips

-- 2Apply ice for 15-20 minutes after activity
+- 2Apply ice for 15-20 minutes several times daily for acute pain

-- 3Take NSAIDs for short-term pain relief
+- 6Take NSAIDs short-term for pain relief

-- 9Warm up thoroughly before activity
+- 7Warm up properly before physical activity

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.